NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

         Required: false

+    <strong>-Force</strong> (for NuGet 3.0 Beta client or higher)
+        Install a package forcely to the project.
+If the same version is already installed, will uninstall the package first 	and then install.

+        Required: false

     <strong>-FileConflictAction</strong>
-        Specify the action to take, when asked to overwrite or ignore existing files referenced by the project.
+        Specifies the action to take, when asked to overwrite or ignore existing files referenced by the project.
         Possible values are Overwrite, Ignore and None.

         Required: false